Nico-Shock/Arch-Linux-Gaming-Ready-on-Nvidia/README.md

 cd ..
 sudo rm -r cachyos-repo.tar.xz cachyos-repo
 ```
-This will reinstall the CachyOS repos.
+If you break something, this will reinstall the CachyOS repos and should fix all pacman errors.

 ## Theming for Gnome